ZakaHaceCosas/FuckingNode/README.md

 By the way, _while the name implies NodeJS-only support, Deno and Bun are coming soon!_

-Check the v2 branch, we're working on support for non-Node projects, and also other stuff like custom settings for the CLI and more! <!-- haven't added new settings, that's still to come -->
+Check the v2 branch, we're working on support for non-Node projects, and also other stuff like custom settings for the CLI and more!

 ## Features